dCache/dcache-book2/config-hsm.md

            |+-----------  (P) File is precious, i.e., it is only on disk
            +------------  (C) File is on tape and only cached on disk.

 -   LOCK-TIME: The number of milli-seconds this file will still be locked.
 Please note that this is an internal lock and not the pin-time (SRM).
 -   OPEN-COUNT: Number of clients currently reading this file.
 -   SIZE: File size
 -   STORAGE-CLASS: The storage class of this file.

 Example:
-    [example.dcache.org] DC-PROMPT-POOL1 rep ls
+    [example.dcache.org] (pool_1) admin > rep ls
     00008F276A952099472FAD619548F47EF972 <-P---------L(0)[0]> 291910 si={dteam:STATIC}
     00002A9282C2D7A147C68A327208173B81A6 <-P---------L(0)[0]> 2011264 si={dteam:STATIC}
     0000EE298D5BF6BB4867968B88AE16BA86B0 <C----------L(0)[0]> 1976 si={dteam:STATIC}

 In order to `flush` a file to the tape run the command `flush pnfsid`.

     [example.dcache.org] (<poolname>) admin > flush pnfsid <pnfsid>

 Example:
-    [example.dcache.org] DC-PROMPT-POOL1 flush pnfsid 00002A9282C2D7A147C68A327208173B81A6
+   [example.dcache.org] (pool_1) admin > flush pnfsid 00002A9282C2D7A147C68A327208173B81A6
 Flush Initiated

 A file that has been flushed to tape gets the flag 'C'.

 Example:
-    [example.dcache.org] DC-PROMPT-POOL1 rep ls
+    [example.dcache.org] (pool_1) admin > rep ls
     00008F276A952099472FAD619548F47EF972 <-P---------L(0)[0]> 291910 si={dteam:STATIC}
     00002A9282C2D7A147C68A327208173B81A6 <C----------L(0)[0]> 2011264 si={dteam:STATIC}
     0000EE298D5BF6BB4867968B88AE16BA86B0 <C----------L(0)[0]> 1976 si={dteam:STATIC}

 To remove such a file from the repository run the command `rep rm`.

-    [example.dcache.org] DC-PROMPT-POOL rep rm pnfsid
+   [example.dcache.org] (<poolname>) admin > rep rm <pnfsid>

 Example:
-    [example.dcache.org] DC-PROMPT-POOL1 rep rm  00002A9282C2D7A147C68A327208173B81A6
+    [example.dcache.org] (pool_1) admin > rep rm  00002A9282C2D7A147C68A327208173B81A6
 Removed 00002A9282C2D7A147C68A327208173B81A6

 In this case the file will be restored when requested.